-I have wanted to put words to paper to record this time in my life so I don’t lose my sense of humility and compassion, perseverance and wonder when my family-forming days are no longer front and central.
-I have needed to write because I want to explain what it is to go through a period of infertility and wonder if you’ll ever come out the other side.
-I felt compelled to write because God lit a flame in my soul and I couldn’t sit still until my fingers touched the keys and I started to express what was bursting to escape out of me.
+I have wanted to put words to paper to record this period in my life so I don’t lose my sense of humility and compassion, perseverance and wonder when my family-forming days are no longer front and central.
+I have needed to write because I want to explain what it is to go through infertility and wonder if you’ll ever come out the other side of it.
+I have felt compelled to write because God lit a flame in my soul and I couldn’t sit still until my fingers touched the keys and I started to express what was bursting to escape out of me.
 And I am reaching out to you as I write because if you’re struggling with infertility too, then I know that the mask wearing and the loneliness is exhausting and you need to know that there are others who can relate to and understand you.